Airbnb Alternatives in the UK: 7 Options Worth Considering for Your Property

 With more than 29 million listings, Booking.com is one of the largest online travel agencies in the world.
 Traditionally, this was a website for hotels and resorts.
 Still, now it also focuses on vacation rentals and has more than 6.6 million listings for private homes, apartments, cabins, villas, and other accommodations.

-Hosts on Booking.com pay commission fees based on the total booking value.
+Hosts on Booking.com pay commission fees based on the total value of their bookings.
 On average, Booking.com takes 15% off your charged price for all confirmed bookings made through their platform.
 However, the commission rate may vary depending on your location and cancellation policy and range from 10% to 25%.

 You may want to check out our blog post to learn more about Booking.com’s pros and cons for hosts to determine whether it’s the right listing site for your vacation rental business.

-Vrbo and Booking.com are good options for listing your Airbnb property and reaching more travelers.
+Vrbo and Booking.com are excellent options for listing your Airbnb property and reaching a wider audience of travelers.
 If you opt for Hospitable, you can efficiently manage all your listings on these major booking websites from a single dashboard and never worry about juggling calendars, messaging, and cleaners across bookings.

 All you need from a channel manager is here